 ORWH-NIGMS IDeA Program Partnership

-In 2020, ORWH and NIGMS (with support from other ICOs) partnered to create the first IDeA funding opportunities with a specific focus on women’s health and health disparities experienced by women.
-Together with 14 other NIH ICOs, NIGMS and ORWH issued a Notice of Special Interest (NOSI; NOT-GM-20-017) for administrative supplemental funding, which allowed existing IDeA-funded institutions to apply for one year of additional funding to focus on women’s health.
-The opportunity encouraged a broad range of research that addresses important issues of women’s health across the lifespan, including maternal and infant morbidity and mortality and their underlying causes.
+In 2020, ORWH and NIGMS collaborated to launch the first IDeA funding opportunities specifically focused on women's health.
+Together with 12 other NIH ICs, NIGMS and ORWH issued a Notice of Special Interest (NOSI; NOT-GM-20-017) for administrative supplemental funding.
+This initiative allowed institutions already funded under the IDeA Program to apply for one year of additional funding to conduct research on women's health.
+The funding opportunity encouraged a wide range of research addressing critical women's health issues throughout the lifespan, including maternal morbidity and mortality and their underlying causes.
+The response to the NOSI was highly enthusiastic, resulting in the funding of 19 applications with a total award amounting to $4.8 million.
+Motivated by this positive response, ORWH, NIGMS, and partner ICs released similar administrative supplement opportunities in fiscal years (FY) 2021 and 2022.
+Examples of the scientific research supported by these administrative supplements include:

 The inaugural "NIH Symposium on Women’s Health Research in IDeA States" centered on the impact of administrative supplements awarded for women’s health research, showcasing presentations from 16 investigators funded in fiscal years 2020 and 2021.
-Read the symposium summary.

 iWorld Population Review.
-(Updated May 2023).
 Maternal Mortality Rate by State. https://worldpopulationreview.com/state-rankings/maternal-mortality-rate-by-state.
-Accessed 19-2023